 We attempted to try a larger, industrial-grade 3D scan to assess the professional use of the peel 3d and the quality the user can expect to achieve.
 We scanned a Suzuki motorcycle belonging to the CEO at Aniwaa, Martin Lansard.

-We 3D scanned the motorcycle with the default settings of a uniform surface, apart from the seat, where we changed the setting to textured surface and it worked really well.
-We also used a number of positional targets to ensure that we didn’t lose focus whilst completing the scan.
+We 3D scanned the motorcycle with the default settings of a uniform surface, apart from the seat, where we changed the setting to a textured surface and it worked really well.
+We also used several positional targets to ensure that we didn’t lose focus whilst completing the scan.

 - The scanning session took 30 minutes.
 We were satisfied with the time it took for a large and complex object.
 The meshing was almost instantaneous, but the watertight meshing took a further 10 minutes.

 - For a first 3D scan of such a big object, we were happy with the results.
 However, surfaces that are reflective or transparent are difficult to 3D scan but, as mentioned, peel 3d is very clear about this aspect.
 A possible solution is to use a mattifying spray specifically for this use case, or if possible, paint on the scanned object to make it an easier target for the 3D scanner.